B. Riley Equities Analysts Reduce Earnings Estimates for Donnelley Financial Solutions, Inc. (NYSE:DFIN)

-Donnelley Financial Solutions, Inc. (NYSE:DFIN – Free Report) – Investment analysts at B. Riley cut their Q2 2023 earnings per share (EPS) estimates for Donnelley Financial Solutions in a research note issued on Monday, July 31st.
-B. Riley analyst R. Sharma now expects that the company will post earnings of $0.92 per share for the quarter, down from their previous forecast of $1.09.
+Donnelley Financial Solutions, Inc. (NYSE:DFIN – Free Report) – Stock analysts at B. Riley reduced their Q4 2023 EPS estimates for shares of Donnelley Financial Solutions in a research note issued on Monday, July 31st.
+B. Riley analyst R. Sharma now expects that the company will earn $0.85 per share for the quarter, down from their previous forecast of $0.91.
 The consensus estimate for Donnelley Financial Solutions’ current full-year earnings is $3.53 per share.
-B. Riley also issued estimates for Donnelley Financial Solutions’ Q3 2023 earnings at $0.84 EPS and FY2023 earnings at $3.02 EPS.
+B. Riley also issued estimates for Donnelley Financial Solutions’ Q1 2024 earnings at $0.61 EPS, Q2 2024 earnings at $1.05 EPS, Q3 2024 earnings at $0.95 EPS, Q4 2024 earnings at $0.84 EPS and FY2024 earnings at $3.45 EPS.

-DFIN has been the subject of a number of other research reports.
-DA Davidson boosted their price objective on Donnelley Financial Solutions from $42.00 to $46.00 and gave the company a “neutral” rating in a research note on Thursday, July 13th.
-Needham & Company LLC assumed coverage on Donnelley Financial Solutions in a research note on Friday, June 30th.
-They issued a “buy” rating and a $55.00 price objective for the company.
+DFIN has been the subject of several other reports.
+Needham & Company LLC raised their price target on shares of Donnelley Financial Solutions from $55.00 to $56.00 and gave the stock a “buy” rating in a research note on Thursday.
+DA Davidson raised their price target on shares of Donnelley Financial Solutions from $42.00 to $46.00 and gave the stock a “neutral” rating in a research note on Thursday, July 13th.

 Donnelley Financial Solutions Price Performance

-Donnelley Financial Solutions (NYSE:DFIN – Get Free Report) last posted its earnings results on Wednesday, May 3rd.
-The company reported $0.52 earnings per share for the quarter, topping the consensus estimate of $0.45 by $0.07.
-The firm had revenue of $198.60 million during the quarter, compared to analysts’ expectations of $186.20 million.
-Donnelley Financial Solutions had a return on equity of 27.53% and a net margin of 11.19%.
+Donnelley Financial Solutions (NYSE:DFIN – Get Free Report) last announced its quarterly earnings results on Wednesday, August 2nd.
+The company reported $1.24 earnings per share for the quarter, beating analysts’ consensus estimates of $0.92 by $0.32.
+The business had revenue of $242.10 million for the quarter, compared to the consensus estimate of $229.25 million.
+Donnelley Financial Solutions had a net margin of 11.19% and a return on equity of 27.53%.
+Donnelley Financial Solutions’s revenue for the quarter was down 9.1% on a year-over-year basis.
+During the same period last year, the company posted $1.42 EPS.

 Insider Activity

-In other news, General Counsel Jennifer B. Reiners sold 1,030 shares of the stock in a transaction dated Monday, June 5th.
-The stock was sold at an average price of $44.86, for a total value of $46,205.80.
-Following the completion of the sale, the general counsel now owns 47,693 shares in the company, valued at $2,139,507.98.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-In other news, Director Jeffrey Jacobowitz sold 212,696 shares of Donnelley Financial Solutions stock in a transaction on Monday, May 8th.
+In other news, Director Jeffrey Jacobowitz sold 212,696 shares of the stock in a transaction dated Monday, May 8th.
 The stock was sold at an average price of $42.66, for a total transaction of $9,073,611.36.
 Following the transaction, the director now directly owns 3,433,793 shares in the company, valued at approximately $146,485,609.38.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, General Counsel Jennifer B. Reiners sold 1,030 shares of Donnelley Financial Solutions stock in a transaction on Monday, June 5th.
-The shares were sold at an average price of $44.86, for a total value of $46,205.80.
-Following the transaction, the general counsel now owns 47,693 shares in the company, valued at $2,139,507.98.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+In related news, General Counsel Jennifer B. Reiners sold 1,030 shares of Donnelley Financial Solutions stock in a transaction that occurred on Thursday, August 3rd.
+The stock was sold at an average price of $49.05, for a total transaction of $50,521.50.
+Following the sale, the general counsel now directly owns 47,693 shares in the company, valued at $2,339,341.65.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Jeffrey Jacobowitz sold 212,696 shares of the business’s stock in a transaction on Monday, May 8th.
+The stock was sold at an average price of $42.66, for a total value of $9,073,611.36.
+Following the completion of the sale, the director now directly owns 3,433,793 shares in the company, valued at $146,485,609.38.
 The disclosure for this sale can be found here.
-Insiders have sold 362,992 shares of company stock worth $15,487,105 over the last three months.
-13.60% of the stock is currently owned by corporate insiders.
+Insiders have sold 216,186 shares of company stock valued at $9,236,643 in the last 90 days.
+Insiders own 13.60% of the company’s stock.

 About Donnelley Financial Solutions